 Several food options are available, from tempting bakeries to locally inspired bistros, pubs, cafes and restaurants.

-Shuswap also has a fine selection of wineries, breweries, cideries and distilleries to visit to experience their handcrafted offerings.
-For the golfer, several championship golf courses are found throughout the area.
+Shuswap also has a fine selection of wineries, breweries, cideries, and distilleries to visit and experience their handcrafted offerings.
+For golfers, several championship golf courses are located throughout the area.

 These lands are the Traditional Territory of the Secwepemc people.
 Learn more about the Indigenous culture of the Secwepemc people below.